balmli/no.almli.thermostat/README.md

 #### 1.1.2

-- Support switching virtual devices (heater and fans).
+- Support switching virtual devices (heaters and fans).
 - Catch errors when switching heaters and fans on or off.

 #### 1.1.1